 A larger 40A current is NOT better when:

-- The battery is not capable of receiving high currents, which is often the case with smaller GEL and Lithium batteries.
+- The battery cannot receive high currents, which is often the case with smaller GEL and Lithium batteries.

-- Your application is mostly stationery, where you rely predominantly on AC power.
+- Your application is mostly stationary, where you rely predominantly on AC power.

 - Your solar array is relatively small (150W to 350W).